 Figure 3 - DMG Passive Sensing Beacon Info element

-The Num Sectors field contains the number of Beacon Sector Descriptor fields in the element.
+The Num Sectors field contains the number of Beacon Sector Descriptor fields in the attached Beacon Sector Descriptors element.
 It is equal to the number of sectors used in the BTI.

 The Beacon Info Control field has the structure in Figure 4.